meowcat/MSNovelist/README.md

 * Order the results by `score_mod_platt`, descendingly, to get the top candidate (or filter by `rank_score_lim_mod_platt == 1`)
 * Multiple spectra (in an MGF file, MS file or SIRIUS project) can be processed in one run, the first column `query` in the result file indicates the spectrum associated with the result

+## System requirements

+A Docker system able to run Linux Docker containers is required.
+The Docker container contains all dependencies required to run the software.
+The container was built and tested on Docker 19.03.6, Ubuntu 18.04.4 LTS, with 16 GB RAM; Docker 19.03.8 on Ubuntu 20.04.2 LTS, with 32 GB RAM.
+The Docker image requires approx. 6.5 GB of disk space.
+Build time for the Docker container is up to 20 min.
+Runtime with demo data is <5 min.